How and when do researchers apply for APC (Article Processing Charge) funding? New Oxford policy August 2017

 Will this affect my freedom to choose where I publish?

 Continued freedom to publish where you choose is central to the University of Oxford’s response to funders’ open access policies.
-Discussions between academic divisions, University Research Committee, Prof Ian Walmsley (PVC-R) and others about how best to distribute the RCUK block grant have taken place and the Oxford policy on allocating the block grant has been made available – see http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
+Discussions between academic divisions, University Research Committee, Prof Ian Walmsley (PVC-R) and others about how best to distribute the RCUK block grant have taken place and Oxford’s policy on allocating it (revised August 2017) has been made available – see http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/.
 It is clear that the grant is insufficient to cover all research publications that come under the RCUK policy.
-As well as publishing in an open access journal (or a journal with an OA option), authors can comply with the RCUK policy by depositing a copy in ORA, or in an appropriate subject repository (by noting the conditions such as embargo period).
+Articles in fully open access journals will be prioritised for the block grant.
+Authors of articles in ‘hybrid’ journals (subscription journal with an OA option) can comply with the RCUK policy by depositing a copy in ORA (and in any mandated subject repository such as EuropePMC).
 There is usually no cost to the author for this option and the author can usually choose to publish where they wish.
 If your chosen journal does not comply with RCUK policy, contact your subject librarian.

-What happens if the block grant runs out?
+What happens if the RCUK block grant runs out?

 - Open Access at Oxford